MightyEt/Study-House/README.md

 - Not necessarily for education, but also for the process of retrieving personal educational information that sometimes can be quite costly and cumbersome in the South-African environment (EVENT)

 # ESCROW CONTRACT
-- A contract that holds and stores donor funding or education specific monies that is executable on a certain event, date, or condition of demonstrated ability, willingness, and practical execution of applied competence
+- A contract that holds and stores donor funding or education specific monies that is executable on a certain event, date, or when a certain condition is met.